sargassum-busters/ASI/README.md

 Aqua Satus Invenio ("discovery of the waters"), or ASI, uses deep neural networks to detect sargassum in satellite images.
 It is designed to work with freely-available L2A [Sentinel-2](https://sentinel.esa.int/web/sentinel/missions/sentinel-2) imagery (bottom-of-atmosphere reflectance) at 20 m spatial resolution, much higher than what is typically used.

-The neural network is initially trained using Wang & Hu's Alternative Floating Algae Index ([ref](https://www.sciencedirect.com/science/article/abs/pii/S0034425716301833)), but after training it makes predictions independently of the AFAI, and the code is written so that training data generated from other sources could potentially be be used.
+The neural network is initially trained using Wang & Hu's Alternative Floating Algae Index ([ref](https://www.sciencedirect.com/science/article/abs/pii/S0034425716301833)), but after training it makes predictions independently of the AFAI, and the code is written so that training data generated from other sources can potentially be used.

-The codebase is highly flexible and can output the detection results in several georeferenced formats (GeoTIFF, OpenJPEG2000, GeoJSON) or as raw data to be analyzed elsewhere.
+The codebase is highly flexible and can output the detection results in several georeferenced formats (GeoTIFF, OpenJPEG2000, GeoJSON) or as raw numpy data.

 ### Requirements